 ESG integration is driven by taking into account material ESG risks as part of the research process.
 For corporate issuers, this process utilises the ESG Material Issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
 This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
 ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources in order to identify companies with material ESG risks.
-An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
-For non-corporate issuers, the Portfolio Manager may apply a qualitative or quantitative ESG risk assessment that integrates data on the most material ESG factors.
+An actionable risk signal highlights ESG risks to the Portfolio Manager may apply a qualitative or quantitative ESG risk assessment that integrates data on the most material ESG factors.
 The analysis of material sustainability/ESG considerations can include many different aspects, such as the following among others: the carbon footprint, health and well-being, human rights, supply chain management, fair customer treatment and governance.